CloudFerro/K8s-samples/README.md

-# Work in Progress
+# Sample code for Kubernetes Knowledge Base articles

-## This repository contains sample code snippets to accompany Kubernetes Knowledge Base articles provided by CloudFerro.
+This repository contains sample code snippets used to accompany Kubernetes knowledge base articles provided by CloudFerro.